tcrowe/opti-node/readme.md

 + ✓ Signal when idle
 + ✓ Don't print anything unless it has to
 + ✓ ~~More helpful error messages~~
-  * Still need to remove internal node modules from stack trace
+  * Maybe try to remove internal node modules from stack trace

 Sometimes you'll get it down to 10 MB while node usually runs at over 40 MB.
 It keeps going back down to the minimum over time.